Towelie: Production

 Towelie's catchphrase, "don't forget to bring a towel," originated on a boat trip the writers took, during which people were constantly telling each other "don't forget to bring a towel," with the phrase having eventually morphed into "Towelie says to bring a towel."
 Parker and Stone have explained that they were becoming increasingly aware as to how heavily merchandised and exploited their creations were becoming, and created Towelie to poke fun at this.
 They designed Towelie as a shallow, two-dimensional (both literally and figuratively) character who has no real purpose except to "spout catch phrases and merchandise the hell out of."
 This is the reason for the fake commercial during the show, and why Cartman calls Towelie the "worst character ever" at the end of the episode.

 Shortly after "Towelie" was originally broadcast, South Park Studios, the official South Park website, featured T-shirts and hooded sweatshirts based on the episode.
 The shirt design featured a waving Towelie saying, "Don't forget to bring a towel."

 The console in "Towelie" was originally a PlayStation 2, whose name was used during the production of the episode, in its storyboards and scripts.
-The fictional console ultimately used in the episode, the Okama Gamesphere, was seen as a reference to the Nintendo GameCube.
+The fictional console ultimately used in the episode, the Okama Gamesphere, was seen as a reference to the GameCube.

-Before the episode cuts to a commercial break, what appears to be a fake commercial is shown advertising Towelie merchandise; however, when this episode first aired, the T-shirts shown were available over a Comedy Central 1-800 line.
+Before the episode is what appears to be a fake commercial advertising Towelie merchandise; however, when this episode first aired, the T-shirts shown were available over a Comedy Central 1-800 line.